 Is dairy farming cruel?
 How do cows produce their milk?
-We answer your questions in this blog.
+Learn the truth about the dairy industry in this blog

 Dairy products like milk, yoghurt and cheese are common household items here in the UK, and many people can’t imagine what their meals would look like without them.

 Cows possess many of the same emotional qualities as we do and, like people, some cows are playful, cheeky and outgoing, while others are more sensitive, thoughtful and shy.